 - When working with diverse populations, we have to do more than just worry about one-on-one communication.
 We need to look at our institutional communication like signage, medical bills, the consent document, and more!
 (Dr. Vetta Sanders Thompson, Minding Our Words: Communicating to Mitigate Negative Impact)

 - Use mentions and hashtags on Twitter in a strategic way to reach more people and to connect to a broader audience.
 Tweets without hashtags or mentions won’t get very far.
-(Dr. Laurie Punch, How to Promote Your Work with Social Media)
+(Dr. LJ Punch, How to Promote Your Work with Social Media)

 - When communicating about genetic test results and other complex topics, there is not a one-size-fits-all policy.
 Context matters.
 (Dr. Jessica Mozersky, Communicating Genetic Test Results)